Philosophy and the Intellectual Life in Shīʿah Islam – Symposium 2015

 Introduction, Translation, and Arabic Critical Edition by Sayyid Amjad H. Shah Naqavi

-Foundations of Jurisprudence: An Introduction to Imāmī Shīʿī Legal Theory is available to order from Brill’s website.
+Foundations of Jurisprudence: An Introduction to Imāmī Shīʿī Legal Theory is available to purchase here.

 Mabādiʾ al-Wuṣūl Ilā ʿIlm al-Uṣūl